oasis-tcs/openc2-cacao-ext/MODEL-README.md

 ### :left_speech_bubble: Description :left_speech_bubble:

-_Provide a 1-2 paragraph summary of the work product contained in this repo._
+The *OpenC2 Extension for CACAO* will provide guidance for specifying the use of OpenC2 commands and transfer mechanisms in CACAO playbooks in order to facilitate standardization of OpenC2 use in that contexts.
+Specific goals for this specification include:
+- Defining an updated CACAO OpenC2 Command Type not bound to a specific transfer mechanism (extending/replacing the command-type-ov defined in section 5.2 of the CACAO v2.0 spec).
+- Defining standardized CACAO MQTT and HTTPS Agents for OpenC2 message transfers.
+- Identifying CACAO control flow capabilities needed for OpenC2 (e.g., await Consumer response) that may be missing from CACAO v2.0 spec.

 ### :writing_hand: Contributions :writing_hand:
 <div>
 <p>As stated in this repository's <a href="CONTRIBUTING.md">CONTRIBUTING file</a>, contributors to this repository are expected to be Members of the OASIS OpenC2 TC, for any substantive change requests.
-Anyone wishing to contribute to this GitHub project and <a href="https://www.oasis-open.org/join/participation-instructions">participate</a> in the TC's technical activity is invited to join as an OASIS TC Member.
-Public feedback is also accepted, subject to the terms of the <a href="https://www.oasis-open.org/policies-guidelines/ipr#appendixa">OASIS Feedback License</a>.</p>
+Anyone wishing to contribute to this GitHub project and <a href="https://www.oasis-open.org/join/participation-instructions" target="_blank">participate</a> in the TC's technical activity is invited to join as an OASIS TC Member.
+Public feedback is also accepted, subject to the terms of the <a href="https://www.oasis-open.org/policies-guidelines/ipr#appendixa" target="_blank">OASIS Feedback License</a>.</p>
 </div>